 The OB was at Belle Vue, a section of woodland behind the Angel Inn.

 There was a vertical entrance shaft with hatch cover and ring to open.
-Inside was a large (10x12ft) main chamber with ventilation shafts.
+Inside was a large (10 x 12 foot) main chamber with ventilation shafts.
 There was a 25 foot long escape tunnel with the exit hidden by trees and bushes behind a bank.
 After the war bits of the corrugated iron escape tunnel came to surface as children played in the wood.